 The Subaru Ascent arrived in the 2019 model year, giving the Japanese automaker the three-row crossover it’s long lacked.
 With this crossover entering just its third model year, we expect the 2021 Subaru Ascent to be a carryover model.

-Under the new Ascent’s hood, we expect it to continue with the same engine.
+Under the new Ascent’s hood, it continues with the same engine.
 This turbocharged 2.4-liter four-cylinder engine shuttles 260 horsepower and 277 pound-feet of torque to all four wheels via standard all-wheel drive.

 The current Ascent is an IIHS Top Safety Pick+.
 It owes this rating to its “Good” crash-safety tests, “Good”-rated optional LED projector headlights, and “Superior”-rated standard automatic emergency braking.
 The Ascent further enhances its safety with standard adaptive cruise control and active lane control.
 Buyers can opt for blind-spot monitors and rear cross-traffic alert too.
 We expect the safety features and ratings to carry on unchanged into the 2021 Ascent.